Modern Slavery Act 2015: Slavery and Human Trafficking Statement

-As a professional services firm, FTI Consulting considers the risk of modern slavery existing within its business to be low, when compared to the prior reporting period.
+As a professional services firm, FTI Consulting continues to consider that the risk of modern slavery existing within its business to be low, when compared to the prior reporting period.
 FTI Consulting considers there is arguably a greater risk of modern slavery within its supply chain (including suppliers of personnel, goods and services), although still considers the risk overall as low, given the nature of our business and the types of goods and services provided by our suppliers.
 FTI Consulting is committed to improving its practices and sets out below steps FTI Consulting has taken and proposes to take to investigate and ensure that modern slavery does not take place in any part of its business or supply chain:

-FTI Consulting will be updating the Code of Conduct itself (as well as the associated training on that code) to make more express reference to modern slavery; and
+- FTI Consulting updated the Code of Conduct (as well as the associated training on that code) to make more express reference to modern slavery;

-FTI Consulting will publish this statement internally in order to raise awareness within its workforce.
+- FTI Consulting published and will continue to publish this statement internally to raise awareness within its workforce; and

 If FTI Consulting becomes aware of an incidence of modern slavery within its supply chain, FTI Consulting will work with the relevant supplier to implement swift remedial action (which may include termination of the underlying contract).
 In determining the appropriate remedial action, consideration will naturally be given to the action(s) which will deliver the safest and best outcome for the potential victims of modern slavery.
 FTI Consulting expects its suppliers to engage with FTI Consulting constructively and responsibly and to show their determination and willingness to rectify issues promptly and effectively.